SHOW PRIMARY KEYS¶

 • For each multi-column primary key, the output contains one row for each column in the primary key.

-• If an account (or database or schema) has a large number of tables, then searching the entire account (or table or schema) can consume a significant amount of compute resources.
+• If an account (or database or schema) has a large number of tables, searching the entire account (or table or schema) can consume a significant amount of compute resources.

 • To post-process the output of this command, you can use the RESULT_SCAN function, which treats the output as a table that can be queried.